-This fund is the result of a generous bequest by 1955 San Francisco Law School graduate, Zach L. Ogg.
-The fund provides a scholarship which is applied toward the tuition of a deserving student each year.
+This fund is the result of a generous bequest by 1955 San Francisco Law School graduate Zach L. Ogg.
+The fund provides a scholarship that is applied toward the tuition of a deserving student each year.

 Judge Michael J. Roche Scholarship

 The fund was created in 1992 by the late Justice Buell A. Nesbett, Chief Justice of Alaska (retired), a 1942 San Francisco Law School graduate, in honor of Judge Michael J. Roche.
 Income from the fund is used to assist financially disadvantaged students in any year of their law-school career.

 San Francisco Law School - Coleman Bresee Memorial Fund

 In memoriam of Coleman Bresee, class of 1966 and dean of the law school from 1978-1983.
 The scholarship is awarded to a worthy student.